-Community Task Force holds second meeting in four days
+Community task force holds second meeting in four days

 “We were able to get some procedures, voting mechanisms really nailed down,” Rogers said.

-The Community Task Force focused a lot of its time on the Department for Children and Families (DCF).
+The task force focused a lot of its time on the Department for Children and Families (DCF).
 An official for the DCF answered questions from the task force.

 “We were able to learn some of DCF practices and procedures that they have in place,” said Rogers.
 “But at least one thing I realized is while we do have DCF at the table, there may still be some breakdown between the agencies they contract to, and there may be answers that they have that DCF can’t directly give us yet.”